 Leaving a gift in your Will

-For many of you who are keen to put your affairs in order and to make your Will right now, we are delighted to announce the launch of an online Will writing service with our partner, Bequeathed.
+For many of you who are keen to put your affairs in order and to make your Will right now, we are delighted to offer our supporters, friends and family an online Will writing service with our partner, Bequeathed.
 Find out more about creating your Will online here.